 Find out more about National Insurance credits, including how to claim.

 You may be able to pay voluntary contributions to fill gaps in your record.
-This is usually done though paying Class 3 voluntary National Insurance contributions.
+This is usually done through paying Class 3 voluntary National Insurance contributions.
 Paying voluntary contributions might not be right for everyone – find out more about this option and whether it might be right for you.

-If you don’t save into a workplace pension when you get the chance, or you choose to leave it, then you’re giving up this extra money from your employer and the government.
+If you don’t save into a workplace pension when you get the chance, or you choose to leave it, then you’re giving up this extra money from your employer and the Government.

 Whatever your situation, it’s not too late to put some money away for your retirement.
 Most people can expect to get back more in retirement than they put in their pension.

-If you’ve had a number of jobs through your career then you may have different amounts saved in different pension schemes.
+If you’ve had a number of jobs through your career, then you may have different amounts saved in different pension schemes.
 The free Pensions Tracing Service can help you find contact details from pension schemes you might have lost track of.

 There are other ways to save too, including a personal or stakeholder pension.
 These are private pensions that you arrange yourself.
 Whichever route you decide is best for you, keep your money safe by checking that the scheme you’re looking into is FCA regulated.
 This can help to protect you from scams.

 If you are self-employed or don’t have the option of a workplace pension, then it’s important to think about saving for later life.
-There are still pension products out there for you and you might still get tax relief from the government.
+There are still pension products out there for you, and you might still get tax relief from the Government.

 Many workplace pensions, personal pensions and stakeholder pensions are held under ‘defined contribution’ schemes.
 This means they’ll provide you with a pension pot based on how much is paid in, and how the contributions are invested.
 Find out about the different types of pension, or find out what kind of pension you have by using this free tool.